 Cotton is grown primarily for the value of its fibre, with cottonseed and its processed products being a by-product of the crop.
-Cottonseed oil, the major product of cottonseed, has been consumed by humans for decades.
-Cottonseed oil is considered to be a premium quality oil, valued for its high unsaturated fatty acid content.
+Humans have consumed cottonseed oil, the major product of cottonseed, for decades.
+Cottonseed oil is considered to be premium quality oil, valued for its high unsaturated-fatty acid content.
 The other food use of cottonseed is the linters, which are composed of greater than 99% cellulose.
 Cottonseed itself and the meal fraction are not used in Australia and New Zealand as a food for human consumption because they contain naturally occurring toxic substances.
-These toxins are essentially removed in the products likely to contain cottonseed oil are frying oils, mayonnaise, salad dressing, shortening, and margarine.
+These toxins are essentially removed in the production of oil and linters, making them fit for human consumption.
+The types of food products likely to contain cottonseed oil are frying oils, mayonnaise, salad dressing, shortening, and margarine.
 After processing, linters may be used as high fibre dietary products and thickeners in ice cream and salad dressings.